Fun apple activities for kids using our five senses, simple science, books, and more. Read now to grab your FREE Apple exploration printable kit!

 Apple Activities for Early Learning Exploration

 I created a Preschool Apple Exploration printable that would help us record the information we found during our exploration.
-I added it to our apple activities.
+I added it to our Apple activities.
 You can grab these for FREE later in this post!

 Apple Books